 Faculty members serve as advisors to student sections of professional organizations related to the family and consumer sciences profession.
 Student majors have the opportunity to become involved in any of the sections of professional associations sponsored by the FCS Department.
 Active organizations and a brief description of each are listed below.

-Carson-Newman Association for the Education of the Young Child (C-NAEYC)
+Association for the Education of the Young Child (AEYC)

-C-NAEYC is dedicated to service and professional development for CFS majors and is associated with the National Association for the Education of Young Children.
+AEYC is dedicated to service and professional development for CFS majors and is associated with the National Association for the Education of Young Children.
 Members participate in activities such as leading story times and center projects for young children in the community, and The Week of the Young Child is celebrated each spring.
 In addition, guest speakers provide professional development sessions.

-Carson-Newman Association of Family and Consumer Sciences (C-NAFCS)
+American Association of Family and Consumer Sciences (AAFCS) Student Unit at Carson-Newman

-C-NAFCS is the student unit section of the American Association of Family and Consumer Sciences.
-As the umbrella organization, each major is considered a "member."
+The Student Unit of the American Association of Family and Consumer Sciences is the department's umbrella organization, where each major is considered a "member."
 The executive board helps provide all FCS majors with service, professional development, social, and special interest opportunities.
-C-NAFCS officers also help orchestrate the annual FCS Honors Banquet.
+AAFCS Student Unit officers also help orchestrate the annual FCS Honors Banquet.
 Application for membership on the executive board occurs during the spring semester.